sruthyr01/Exploratory-Data-Analysis-titanic-dataset-/README.md

-# Titanic dataset-Exploratory Data Analysis
+# Task2-Titanic dataset-Exploratory Data Analysis
 This repository contains an in-depth Exploratory Data Analysis (EDA) of the Titanic dataset provided by Kaggle.
 The Titanic dataset is a classic example in data science used for binary classification tasks – predicting whether a passenger survived or not based on features like age, sex, class, fare, etc.
 ## ✅Objectives
 1. Understand the dataset and its features